adamsoutar/abt/bencode/README.md

 # @abt/bencode

-Parses [bencode](https://en.wikipedia.org/wiki/Bencode), sort of like the JSON of torrents.
+Parses [bencode](https://en.wikipedia.org/wiki/Bencode), sort of like the JSON of the BitTorrent protocol.
 It's used in `.torrent` files.

  > bencode in, POJOs out